Explore the world of Bernheim through Minecraft!

 This past fall, Bernheim Artists in Residence, The Common People, a family of three from England, used Minecraft as a medium and the natural world for inspiration to create Bernheim inspired worlds.
 Adam Clarke, Victoria Bennett and their son, Django Moses, took part in this first of its kind residency that challenged the conventional wisdom that digital play and nature play are mutually exclusive.
 “They showed us that it doesn’t have to be one or the other,” said Martha Slaughter, Bernheim’s Visual Arts Coordinator.

 The Common People created nine new Minecraft worlds for players to enjoy.
 You can now explore Bernheim.
-See the sidebar for installation instructions.
+See the link below for installation instructions.

 If you don’t have Minecraft, you can still see some of the Wood and Pixels world.
 Click here to explore a selection of 3D models from the Nine Stories.